-The Office of the Chaplain and Director of Religious Life strives to create a vital and vibrant atmosphere for spiritual growth and religious exploration.
+The Office of the Chaplain strives to create a vital and vibrant atmosphere for spiritual growth and religious exploration.
 Each year, the Office sponsors Soul Cafe, Interdenominational Christian Worship, interfaith prayer services, the Labyrinth Experience, Fake Fireplace, Real Conversation, and a spring break Civil Rights Interfaith Leadership & Service Trip.
 Religious Life on campus also includes many active student groups, as well as a number of ministries from various denominations and organizations, including Catholic Campus Ministry, Campus Crusade for Christ, Hillel Club, the Humanist Alliance, InterVarsity Christian Fellowship, and Muslim Students and Friends.
-The Chaplain and Assistant Chaplain are available to students for spiritual mentoring, pastoral care, and vocational exploration.
+The Chaplain is available to students for spiritual mentoring, pastoral care, and vocational exploration.
 For more information, please visit www.etown.edu/offices/chaplain.